geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 Yeah, and then I think also, yeah, this is what I mean about you can put it behind a flag if you want, right?

 **Ignaciosica** [[00:43:26](https://www.youtube.com/watch?v=Ha4yFviaLps&t=2606)]
-You can put it behind...
+You can put it behind..
 I don't think they're very comfortable in increasing that much tolerance.

 **Geohot & Chenyu** [[00:43:34](https://www.youtube.com/watch?v=Ha4yFviaLps&t=2614)]
-Yeah, no, I wouldn't increase the tolerance for all the tests, but maybe create a context var to match whatever PyTorch's context var is, and then just have it...
+Yeah, no, I wouldn't increase the tolerance for all the tests, but maybe create a context var to match whatever PyTorch's context var is, and then just have it..
 You know what I got?
 I think it's fine.
 I'm thinking of a name of that.